vincentamato/linear-regression-gradient-descent/README.md

 pip install numpy pandas matplotlib scikit-learn
 ```

-**3. Run the Jupyter Notbook:**
+**3. Run the Jupyter Notebook:**
 ```
 jupyter notebook linear-regression-gradient-descent.ipynb
 ```

 **4. Train the model:**

-The notebook will guide you through loading the data, preprocessing it, and training the linear regression model using gradient descent.
+The notebook will guide you through loading the data, preprocessing it, and training the model.

 ## Equations
 **1. Prediction (Forward Pass):**